mbruel/ex0days/README.md

 <br/>
 A win64 portable release containing all of the required compression tools is available: <a href="https://github.com/mbruel/ex0days/releases/download/v1.0/ex0days_v1.0_win64.zip">ex0days_v1.0_win64.zip</a><br/>

+If you're **unpacking multi-volumes ARJ, it's advised to set WinRar as Unrar method**.<br />
+It will then be used for both RAR and ARJ.
+Otherwise ex0days would use 7z which would only consider the first volume.<br/>

 ### How to build
 ex0days is developped in **C++11 / Qt5** <br/>